MicrosoftDocs/architecture-center/docs/guide/aws/aws-azure-security-solutions-content.md

 - Large-scale threat detection and automated response.
 Microsoft Entra ID processes over 30 billion authentication requests per day, along with trillions of signals about          threats worldwide.
 Advanced Identity Protection increases Microsoft Entra sign-in security by monitoring user or session risk.

-- Privileged Access Management (PAM) to enable Just-In-Time (JIT) provisioning specific resources.
+- Privileged Identity Management (PIM) to enable Just-In-Time (JIT) provisioning specific resources.
 You can expand PIM to any delegated permission by controlling access       to custom groups, such as the ones you created for access to AWS roles.

 For more information and detailed instructions, see [Microsoft Entra identity and access management for AWS](/azure/architecture/reference-architectures/aws/aws-azure-ad-security).